JoseRoberts87/spidy/README.md

 # mcp-server-spidy MCP server

-a web cralwer for claude mcp
+a web crawler for claude mcp

 ## Components